Belarus country profile

 1918 - Towards the end of the First World War, Belarus proclaims its independence as the Belarusian National Republic.

 1919 - The Russian Red Army establishes communist rule in Belarus.

 1921 - The Treaty of Riga divides Belarus between Poland and Soviet Russia.

 1941-45 - Nazi Germany invades during the course of the Second World War.
-More than one million people are killed during the occupation, including many Jews.
-In 1944 the Soviet Red Army drives the Germans out, and at the end of the war, much of western Belarus - previously part of Poland - is amalgamated into the Soviet Republic.
+More than one million people are killed during the occupation, including almost all of the country's large Jewish population.

 1986 - Belarus is heavily affected by the fall-out from the nuclear explosion at Chernobyl in neighbouring Ukraine.

-1991 - Belarus declares its independence as the Soviet Union breaks up.
-Minsk becomes the headquarters of the successor to the Soviet Union, the Commonwealth of Independent States.
+1991 - Belarus declares independence as the Soviet Union breaks up.

 2001 - President Lukashenko re-elected to serve second term.
 Opposition and Western observers say elections were unfair and undemocratic.